NutMaster/Trixy/README.md

 By: Tristan Weij

 ## :clipboard: Description
 Trixy is an online learning platform for elementary school students.
+Earn points by correctly answering various questions in all kinds of gamemodes: <br />
+:straight_ruler: Maths <br />
+:black_nib: Grammar <br />
+:books: English <br />
+:seedling: Biology

+Our system keeps track of how many points you have gathered, <br />
+the more points you have collected, the higher you get on the leaderboard.

 ## :point_right: Extra information